 Rhône Valley Essentials

 Lyon's wide range of hotel options goes hand in hand with its wide range of activities.
-Get acquainted with France's third-largest city with a spot in the center of the Old Town, a school-themed Art Deco spot, or former convent.
+Get acquainted with France's third-largest city with a spot in the center of the Old Town, a school-themed Art Deco spot, or a former convent.

 Lyon often escapes the list of must-sees in France, but the city and its surrounding areas offer a lot to do, see, and experience.
 Spend your time exploring historic neighborhoods filled with Renaissance-era architecture and hidden courtyards, tasting the internationally recognized Lyonaisse cuisine, savoring historic sites like the Fourviere Basilica, and exploring the traditional world of silk.
 With more time, take a day trip to the surrounding vineyards or historic cities like Annecy.